phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 #### Future Combinators

 An alternative to waiting is to use future combinators.
-Future combinators are functions like `map` that allow chaining and combining futures together, similar to the functions on [`Iterator`].
+Future combinators are methods like `map` that allow chaining and combining futures together, similar to the methods on [`Iterator`].
 Instead of waiting on the future, these combinators return a future themselves, which applies the mapping operation on `poll`.

 [`Iterator`]: https://doc.rust-lang.org/stable/core/iter/trait.Iterator.html

-As an example, a simple `string_len` combinator for converting `Future<Output = String>` to a `Future<Output = usize>` could look like this:
+As an example, a simple `string_len` combinator for converting a `Future<Output = String>` to a `Future<Output = usize>` could look like this:

 ```rust
 struct StringLen<F> {